Table of Contents

 Moreover, check out these image inference results.

-Running the video inference will give the same FPS, as the number of layers does not get affected during inference.
-This experiment showed us that if necessary, we can achieve just as good results by freezing some of the layers and shortening the training time.
+Running the video inference will give the same FPS, as the number of layers is not affected during inference.
+This experiment showed us that, if necessary, we can achieve just as good results by freezing some of the layers and shortening the training time.

 Benefits of Training by Freezing Layers